 5. Think Outside of the Box

 When thinking of ways to reduce staff turnover, many companies turn straight away to financial incentives.
 But if your company already offers competitive salaries (even if they’re not necessarily industry-leading) then greater gains vs spend can be found elsewhere.
 For example, studies show that recognition and praise are big motivators for employees, and implementing a formalised scheme to help create a culture of appreciation will only set the company back 1-2% of payroll.
 Cash is not the only motivator in this instance.

 6. Create a Sense of Ownership

 If an employee feels a sense of ownership over their projects and tasks, they are more likely to stay loyal.
 Giving your employees more responsibility and listening to their thoughts on tasks can ensure they feel as though their opinion matters.
-By giving individuals a voice and by clearly defining how their contribution aids the progression of the company towards business goals, will increase their sense of job satisfaction and reward you with a lower employee turnover rate in the process.
+By giving individuals a voice and by clearly defining how their contribution aids the progression of the company towards business goals, will increase their sense of job satisfaction and reduce staff turnover in the process.

 7. Improve Performance Reviews